What’s wrong with factory-farmed chicken?

 After 2 weeks, they are big enough to be moved out to pasture.
 They are placed in floorless 10x12 portable pens, which are moved daily throughout our 5 1/2 acre pasture.
 The pens provide shelter from the elements and protection from predators, while allowing them to eat green grass and bugs and enjoy fresh air and sunshine.
 With daily moves, the manure is spread evenly which increases the fertility of the land without overloading it.
 We continue feeding certified organic feed throughout their 7-10 week grow out period (depending on breed and desired size of processed chickens).
 Although we are not "certified organic" and therefore not allowed to put it on our label, we follow organic methods including no use of chemicals on our pasture besides occasional fence maintenance, which is done when chickens are not in close proximity.
 We feel that we have a close enough relationship with our customers that certification is unnecessary, but would be happy to provide feed receipts to anyone upon request or let you peek in our storage shed that's always stacked up with organic feed bags.

 Whole dressed broilers are available for pick up directly from the Keaau farm on processing days.
 They will be bagged and waiting on ice in coolers.
 This is a great time for you to come visit our farm and see how the chickens were raised.
-We are happy to offer this opportunity for people to reconnect to where their food comes from.
+We are happy to offer this opportunity for people to connect to where their food comes from.

 We have also added a Waimea pick up location at the Kohala Center parking lot once every few months Monday early evenings.